-Medicare's per discharge IPPS payments are derived through a series of adjustments applied to separate operating and capital base payment rates (Figure 1).
-The two base rates are adjusted to reflect geographic factors, patient case mix, facility characteristics, and other factors recognized under Medicare's payment system.
+Medicare's IPPS payments per stay are derived through a series of adjustments applied to separate operating and capital base payment rates (Figure 1).
+The two base rates are adjusted to reflect geographic factors, patient case mix, facility characteristics, and other factors.

-The base payment amounts Medicare sets operating and capital per discharge IPPS base rates (known as standardized payment amounts).
-Operating base payments are tied to labor and supply costs; capital base payments are tied to costs for depreciation, interest, rent, and property-related insurance and taxes.
-For fiscal year 2021, the operating base rate is \$5,961 and the capital rate is \$466.
+The base payment amounts Medicare sets operating and capital IPPS base rates (known as standardized payment amounts).
+Operating base payments are tied to labor and supply costs; capital base payments are tied to costs for depreciation, interest, rent, and propertyrelated insurance and taxes.
+For fiscal year 2022, the operating base rate is \$6,122 and the capital rate is \$473.

-Adjustment for geographic factors

-Medicare's base operating and capital rates are adjusted by an area wage index to reflect the expected differences in local market prices for labor and labor-related costs.
-To determine the wage index for each metropolitan statistical area and statewide rural area, CMS compares the average hourly wage for employees of hospitals in that area to the nationwide average, after controlling for differences in hospitals' occupational mix, and then applies certain adjustments.
+Adjustment for geographic factors The operating and capital IPPS base rates are adjusted by a wage index to reflect the expected differences in local market prices for labor and labor-related costs.
+To determine the IPPS wage index for each hospital, CMS first calculates an unadjusted hospital wage index for each metropolitan statistical area and statewide rural area, which reflects the average hourly wage for employees of IPPS hospitals in that area relative to the nationwide average.
+CMS then applies several adjustments, including reclassifying some hospitals from one area to another and applying wage index floors.